Storytelling For Kids

 - Increases a child’s knowledge and enriches his vocabulary.

-- It develops a child’s listening skills.
+- Develops listening skills.

 Storytelling plays an important part in moulding the child’s personality and value system.
 Anyone can be a good storyteller with a little practice and a genuine interest in the characters narrated in the stories.

-Suitable stories for different age groups
+Suitable stories for children of different age groups

-Preparing the story
+Preparing to tell a story